RailEduKit/BRIOgame-handbook/README.md

 Version 1.0
 ------
-Revision and new conceptual design
+Revision and new conceptual design of the handbook.

 Version 0.7.2